COMP2160-Game-Development/Prac-03/README.md

  ![A screenshot of the scene, with a purple square representing the player and a black rectangle representing the ground.](images/Week3_3.png)

 Notice that the sprite is set-up so that its pivot is at the bottom instead of the centre.
 This is the point we will use to measure the height of the sprite above the ground, and the calculation is simpler if we measure from this point.
 Moving the pivot is achieved by making the Player object an empty object and the sprite as a child of this object, with Y offset of 0.5.
+If you are not sure how this works, take a minute to examine the object in the heirarchy.
+Remember our discussion of coordinate frames from last week.

 ![A screenshot of the player object up close, showing its pivot point at its feet](images/Week3_4.png)

 For simplicity's sake, the Input for this project has already been set-up.
-Jump is currently set to SpaceBar (And West Button on GamePad), but you are free to change this if you wish.
-This has been established in the Jump.cs script provided with the project.
+Jump is currently set to SpaceBar.

 In the provided Jump script, follow the FSM pattern described in lectures to create a jumpState enumeration with two values: OnGround and Jumping.